chochain/nanoJVM/docs/java_inst_set.md

 * dstore_x	Store the double value on the top of the stack into the xth local variable, the range of x: [0, 3]
 * astore	Store the top reference type of the stack in the specified local variable
 * astore_x	Store the top reference type of the stack in the xth local variable, x range: [0, 3]

-### Constant to operand stack
-* bipush	Push the single-byte constant value (-128~127) to the top of the stack
-* sipush	Push a short integer constant value (-32768~32767) to the top of the stack
-* ldc	Push int, float or String constant values ​​from the constant pool to the top of the stack
-* ldc_w	Push int, float or String constant values ​​from the constant pool to the top of the stack (wide index)
-* aconst_null	Push null to the top of the stack
-* iconst_m1	Push int -1 to the top of the stack
-* iconst_x	Push int type x to the top of the stack, x range: [0, 5]
-* lconst_x	Push long type x to the top of the stack, x range: [0, 1]
-* fconst_x	Push float type x to the top of the stack, x range: [0, 1]
-* dconst_x	Push double type x to the top of the stack, x range: [0, 1]

 ### Push the array with the specified index of the array to the operand stack (operand stack)
 * iaload	Push the value of the specified index of the int type array to the top of the stack